All about Public Holidays and Traditions in Iceland

 Another traditional holiday, which is not a public holiday but is celebrated only in Iceland, is Bóndadagur.
 Bóndadagur translated as "Men's Day," is the beginning of the ancient Norse month of Thorri.
-Bóndadagur is celebrated in the last days in January, where women give their husbands or significant men in their life good food-related to Thorri festivities, gifts such as flowers or limited edition Thorri beers.
+Bóndadagur is celebrated in the last days of January when women give their husbands or significant men in their life good food related to Thorri festivities, gifts such as flowers, or limited edition Thorri beers.

 Icelandic Traditional Buns during Bolludagur ©Pinterest